 5. Reduce Vehicle Idling

 Idling is one of the biggest fuel wasters.
 A truck or van idling for just one hour can burn up to one gallon of fuel.
 That adds up quickly when multiplied across an entire fleet.
+To minimize idling:- Educate drivers on the cost of idling and encourage them to turn off engines when parked

 - Use GPS tracking to monitor and reduce excessive idling